Bread pudding: Asia

-In the Philippines, stale unsold bread are commonly used by bakeries to make the characteristically bright red filling of pan de regla.
+In the Philippines, stale unsold bread is commonly used by bakeries to make the characteristically bright-red filling of pan de regla.

-In the United States, especially Louisiana, bread puddings are typically sweet and served as dessert with a sweet sauce of some sort, such as whiskey sauce, rum sauce, or caramel sauce, but typically sprinkled with sugar and eaten warm in squares or slices.
-Sometimes, bread pudding is served warm topped with or alongside a dollop of whipped cream or a scoop of vanilla ice cream.
+In Southeast Asian regions like Malaysia, Singapore, and Indonesia, bread pudding is sometimes found in local dessert shops.
+To cater to local preferences, it may incorporate ingredients such as coconut milk, pandan leaves, palm sugar, and tropical fruits.

+In Turkey, bread pudding is known as ekmek kadayıfı and served with a slice of kaymak or ice cream on top of the cake which is garnished with ground pistachio or shredded coconut.

+In the Levant, Aish as-Saraya is a popular bread pudding, flavored with rose water.

+In Myanmar, bread pudding known as "Pu Tin" in Burmese has been a popular dessert since colonial times.
+It is also added to a desert known as Falooda.

+In Bangladesh, a variation of bread pudding called Shahi Tukra, has existed in the region since Mughal times.
+Shahi Tukra (also spelled Tukda) is known in Hyderabad as Double Ka Meetha.

+Americas

+In Canada, bread pudding is sometimes made with maple syrup.
+In Quebec, it is made with blueberries and a maple syrup based sauce.

 In Puerto Rico, there are many variations of bread pudding on the island.
 Cream cheese with lime zest and guava or coconut-sweet plantain with rum raisins is perhaps the most popular.
 Bread pudding is always made with a variety of spices.
 Puerto Rican bread pudding is cooked the same as crème caramel with caramel poured into a baking dish and then the pudding mix is poured on top.
 The baking dish is placed in a bain-marie and then in the oven.

-In Argentina, Paraguay, and Uruguay, bread pudding is known as "budín de pan".
+In Argentina, Peru, Paraguay, and Uruguay, bread pudding is known as "budín de pan".

 In Brazil, bread pudding is known as "pudim de pão".
+The dish consists of bread, eggs, milk, condensed milk, butter, vanilla extract, and a pinch of cinnamon (optional).
+However, all the ingredients are mixed together in a blender and poured into a bundt-like mold (with a hole in the middle) lined with caramelized sugar syrup, which is then baked in a water bath for about 1 hour and a half.
+Afterwards, it is left to cool before unmolding and serving.
+When ready, its appearance can be compared to a creamy yet dense flan.

 In Panama, bread pudding is known as "mamallena".

 In Aruba, bread pudding is known as "pan bolo".

 In Cuba, bread pudding is known as "pudín de pan" and many serve it with a guava marmalade.

 In Chile, bread pudding is known as "colegial" or "budín de pan".

+In Mexico it is simply known as "budín" and is usually made with bolillo leftovers.
+It's typically made with raisins and pecans.

+In the United States, especially Louisiana, bread puddings are typically sweet and served as dessert with a sweet sauce of some sort, such as whiskey sauce, rum sauce, or caramel sauce.